🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Poor internal linking leads to poor site structure and a poor user experience: limited time on site, high bounce rates, fewer pages per visit, fewer conversions, more frustration.

 Think of internal links in the same way you might think of a backlink, only internal links are backlinks for pages within your site.
+On a web page, link value is distributed among the links, with the homepage generally having the highest link value due to its accumulation of backlinks.
 Like backlinks, internal links also pass page authority from one page to another, which in turn helps boost SERP rankings.

 Authority flow